Join and receive information about new products, interesting case studies and other information to help with your new build or renovation projects.

 Ideally it should be used as soon as it arrives on site.
 However, if the decking must be stored, it should be on bearers, with the top of the pack covered, so air can still get to it, and out of direct sunlight.
 Please ensure that the straps and stickers (smaller pieces of timber going cross ways at certain layers) are still in place until you're ready to use the decking – this ensures adequate airflow throughout the decking boards.

 Our decking is provided to you at the optimum moisture content of 16 – 18% (+/- 2%).

 The recommended fixing distances for decking vary according to the projected footfall of your deck.
-For commercial projects we would recommend fixing at 400mm centres, and for domestic projects we recommend fixing at 600mm centres.
+For commercial and domestic projects, we would recommend fixing at 400mm centres maximum.

 Pre-drilling is recommended with Garapa hardwood decking owing to the more dense nature of the timber.

 We recommend stainless steel decking screws, as the stainless steel provides inherent corrosion protection.
 The sharp flanks of the L-GoFix® screw thread allow optimum anchoring without causing the timber to split and the precision milled splines on the shaft enable them to be quickly and easily driven into the wood surface.
 However, it should be noted that our screws are recommended only for use with a power drill.

 Unsightly corrosive stains will occur when non-stainless steel fittings are used on naturally durable timbers.
 Stainless steel fixings must be used as it is not always possible to remove such stains.